yuvalmGS/gigaspaces-wiki-jekyll/xap97/replication-operations.markdown

 In the example above, the `take` and `update` operations are not replicated , while the `write`, `extend_lease`, `lease_expiration`, and `notify_registration` operations are replicated to all spaces.

+{% note %}
-{% exclamation %} all possible operations  are - write, take, extend_lease, update, discard, lease_expiration, notify
-{% exclamation %} An empty value means no operations to be replicated.
+All possible operations  are - write, take, extend_lease, update, discard, lease_expiration, notify An empty value means no operations to be replicated.
+{%endnote%}

 - **Instance level granularity** - [replication filters](#Replication Filters) can be used to control which objects are replicate and which are not, per object instance.